zhoufanyi/-507F17_Final_Project/README.md

 3. Create a database and include database name, username and password in the **_config.py_** file.
 The **_config.py_** file shuold be put in the same directory where **_SI507F17_finalproject.py_** is.
 4. The program starts up by **_python SI507F17_finalproject.py runserver_** in command line.
 Open any web browser and go to the localhost displayed in the command line.
 5. Except for step 3, users are supposed to interact with the program through the web browser.
+6. It takes a while before users are able to interact with the database via web browser at the first time.
+7. A unittest program is provided.
+The test runs well after the database has been fully set up.

 ### Website Guide
    This website is designed to get latest NBA Player stats and Team stats.
 Before exploring the website, please read the following instructions.